 Medicaid is a federal government program that pays for medical care for people whose income and assets are at or below a certain level.
-Medicaid programs are administered by the states and each state has its own eligibility guidelines.
-Not all health care providers accept Medicaid.
-All state Medicaid programs plus the District of Columbia cover screening mammograms.
-Your state’s Medicaid offices should be able to give you screening coverage information.
+Medicaid programs are administered by the states, and each state has its own eligibility guidelines.
+The easiest way to find out if you’re eligible for Medicaid in your state is to go to the Health Insurance Marketplace at www.HealthCare.gov or call 1-800-318-2596.

-Also, all 50 states plus the District of Columbia have chosen to provide Medicaid coverage for all women diagnosed with breast cancer through the Centers for Disease Control and Prevention’s National Breast and Cervical Cancer Early Detection Program (discussed in the next section) so they can be treated.
-States have different age, income, and other requirements that women must meet to qualify for treatment through Medicaid.
+All 50 states plus the District of Columbia have chosen to provide Medicaid coverage for women who are diagnosed with breast cancer through the Centers for Disease Control and Prevention’s National Breast and Cervical Cancer Early Detection Program.
+The program offers breast cancer screening to low-income, uninsured women.
+However, states have different age, income, and other requirements that women must meet to qualify for treatment through Medicaid.

 Medicare is a federal government program funded by the Social Security Administration.
 Medicare offers health insurance to people who meet the eligibility requirements.
 In most cases, you're eligible for Medicare if you're 65 or older or are disabled at any age and have been collecting Social Security benefits for 2 years.